-This post contains affiliate links.
-If you make a purchase through one of these links, I may receive a small commission at no cost to you.
+Note: This post contains affiliate links to Chapters-Indigo.
+If you purchase through these links, I will receive a small commission at no cost to you.

 A lot of readers choose monthly TBRs and place the stack of books they intend to read in the coming weeks in a special place lik their bedside table.
 I have often done this, built a stack of books with every intention of reading them…only to wander off to other parts of my bookshelf or read only library books or audiobooks.

 But this last month I actually stuck to my Middle Grade TBR.
 I read two of the series I aimed to read and read some of the standalone books (some of which are actually the first in a series, but I didn’t realize that).

 So for April, I’ve decided to create another themed TBR—books about bookshops.
 There’s something that is simply absolutely lovely about reading a book set in a bookshop.
 Many of these stories speak to the power of the written word or of the bookish community to care for others or heal the soul.

 If you’d like to join me, these are the books about bookshops on my April TBR stack.

 The Little Bookshop of Lonely Hearts by Annie Darling

 A woman inherits the ailing bookshop that she spent most of her childhood in, and while trying to save the business enters a battle of wills with the most infuriating man she’s ever met, who happens to be the previous owner’s grandson.
 And, she might just be falling in love with him.

 My husband bought this book for me on one of our bookstore dates recently, and I knew it would be at the top of my TBR.
 I think it will be a fun, cozy read—perfect for an escape from real life.

 A man loses his graphic design position and takes a job as the night clerk at a 24-hour bookstore.
 He quickly realizes that it isn’t a normal store…and the readers who come in and borrow strange tomes are part of something much bigger than a book club.